csatzky/csatzky.github.io/index.md

 <a href="https://pe.sharelab.com/" target="_blank">sharelab.com</a>
 <img src="https://sharelab.com/static/svg/sharelab_logo.svg"/>

-Founder
+Founder, R Developer

-Compare US equities in terms of academically-researched firm characteristics. **Access from desktop computers only.**
+Sharelab is a platform to analyze and compare US equities in terms of academically-researched firm characteristics. **Access from desktop computers only.**

 ---